filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled, unless strictly required, e.g. when building for an embedded system.

-### metalink
-Pass the `--with-libmetalink` option to the configure script.
-Enable a Metalink support - an extensible metadata format for downloading files that provides file verification, data corruption recovery and alternate download sources.

-It is safe to disable this flag unless there is a need to download files using Metalinks via cURL.

 ### nghttp3
 Pass the `--with-nghttp3` and `--with-ngtcp2` options to the configure script.
 Enable support for the QUIC protocol using the `ngtcp2` library to implement the HTTP/3 protocol on top of it using the `nghttp3` library and enable the `--http3` runtime option to access this feature.